Doctor of Philosophy - Engineering and IT

 Scholarships available to local applicants:

-Successful applicants for admission to research and scholarships with Melbourne School of Engineering will typically:
+Successful applicants for admission to research and scholarships with the Faculty of Engineering and IT will typically:

 - Have secured strong support from their nominated supervisor

 - Be placed in the top 5% of their graduating class

 - Have evidence of research potential by having completed a research project as part of the final year of a Bachelor or Master’s degree